eagomezc/Machine_Learning_DMARD_in_RA_patients/README.md

 **R version**: 3.5.1
 **R Studio version**: 1.1.456

-The script should be compatible with Mac and Linux operating systems.
+The scripts should be compatible with Mac and Linux operating systems.

 For installing R and R Studio, follows the installation instructions [here](https://www.stats.bris.ac.uk/R/) and [here](https://www.rstudio.com/products/rstudio/download/).
+The installation time for this sofware should not exceed more than 5 minutes.

 ## Requiered R packages (libraries):